 A cross-borders project for the smartphone savvy

-The digital innovation drive knows no bounds and with functionality evolving, the possibilities are limitless.
-But what exactly is telehealth?
-Also known as virtual health, it’s essentially a practitioner in your pocket, enabling users to book video appointments with a doctor without the waiting time and then order prescriptions at the tap of a button.
+But first, what exactly is telehealth?
+Also known as virtual health, it’s essentially a practitioner in your pocket.
+Users can book video appointments with a doctor (without sitting in the waiting room) and order prescriptions at the tap of a button.

-According to Dr Sneh Khemka, Aetna International’s President of Population Health, it’s fundamentally changing the way healthcare is managed and delivered, allowing Aetna to provide a ‘uniquely integrated healthcare journey’.
+Dr Sneh Khemka, Aetna International’s President of Population Health, says that it’s fundamentally changing the way society manages and delivers healthcare.
+Which allows Aetna to provide a ‘uniquely integrated healthcare journey’.

 So where to start?
-First, Aetna International held on-the-ground focus groups in India, where the app was to be launched initially, to get to know the potential users and the kind of functionality they need.
-This kind of insight is invaluable as it provides real-life relevance and keeps the brief grounded, as well as giving a shopping list of features to, well, feature.
+First, Aetna International held on-the-ground focus groups in India, where the app was launched first.
+It got to know the potential users and the types of functionality they would need.
+This kind of insight is invaluable as it provides real-life relevance and keeps the brief grounded.
+Plus, it gave us a shopping list of features to – well – feature.

-Then came the check-in with the in-house IT teams and the Indian developers to make sure that everything was in place – or could be put in place – in the back-end for Aetna’s multiple systems to all talk to each other.
-Once this was ticked off, the creative thinking got underway.
+Then came the check-in with the in-house IT teams and the Indian developers to make sure that everything was in place for Aetna’s systems to talk to each other.
+With that ticked off, it was time for the creative thinking to get underway.

 ‘India has a reputation for rapid acceptance of technology, including smartphones, making it a perfect market for the launch of such an innovative tool, which we believe will revolutionise the primary care system’.
 Dr Sneh Khemka, President of Population Health